How will Slater and Gordon get my money back from the banks?

 Some class actions will focus on excessive fees and look to claw back the difference between the fees charged and what a fund acting in the best interests of members would have charged.
 Others will look at 'super cash rip-offs' where fund members have received uncompetitive interest rates on their cash investments.

-Slater and Gordon have already launched two class actions as part of our Get Your Super Back campaign, against Colonial First State and AMP.
+Slater and Gordon have already launched three class actions as part of our Get Your Super Back campaign, against Colonial First State, AMP and BT and Westpac Life.
 The first class action alleges that Colonial First State invested cash in cash-only investment options with the Commonwealth Bank of Australia, at interest rates below the rates available from other banks.
 The second class action alleges that AMP paid too much to related AMP entities for administration services, resulting in excessive fees on members’ superannuation accounts.
 The third class action alleges that BT Super has been shortchanging the members of its BT Super For Life cash-only option, resulting in members losing potentially thousands of dollars from their retirement savings.

 What is a ‘super cash rip-off’?